Karin’s Escape Story

 Besides working at home as my mother’s maid, so to speak, I had to work after school in the fields of the Russian-modeled collective farms.
 I think many others had it worse than we.
 To my mind comes the story of the family who lived next to us.
 They had four children.
 The father got 8 years in prison for telling a joke in the local pub about chairman Walter Ulbricht.
 His wife had to work in a factory, 5 miles away, and bring up their young children all by herself.

 Kellen: What were your reasons for escaping to the West?

 It was all about Freedom, or better – the lack of it.
 There are those people to whom Freedom is essential like air.
 And there are those who are more comfortable if an authority tells them what to do, what to think, and how to behave.
 For the majority of the people life in the German Democratic Republic wasn’t bad, in fact, the economy improved little by little.
 Everything was organized, everybody and everything was taken care of.
-Nobody was starving, nobody was homeless.
+Nobody was starving, nobody was homeless, nobody was unemployed.
 Renting was affordable for everybody, and all had free health insurance.

 But those people who are born with a desire for freedom cannot stand to be manipulated into conformity.
 They make up the “Cultural Creatives” of a nation; they cannot breathe while feeling the

 omnipotent boot of the government on their neck, so to speak.
 Well, I realized early on that I would have to live my entire life in an imprisoned country where all were pressed in the same mold, where